Bilkent-CYBORG/VectOptAL/README.md

 ### What to do with VOPy?
 VOPy includes several pre-implemented algorithms, models, orders, and problems from the literature for black-box vector optimization, allowing users to select and utilize components based on their specific needs.
 Specifically, you can:
-- Using existing methods for novel problems
+- Use existing black-box vector optimization methods for new problems
-- Benchmark novel algorithms with literature
+- Benchmark novel algorithms with the state-of-the-art
-- ... and anything in between utilizing wide range of existing tools!
+- Utilize a wide range of existing tools in black-box vector optimization

 ### How To Start?